jerry

 Notes

-• If no tables show up for you to select, it might be because you did not choose the Database to connect to when you defined or logged in to the DSN.
-Reconfigure the DSN and specify the Database to connect to (see Section 5.3, “Configuring a Connector/ODBC DSN on Windows” for details), or choose a Database when you log in to the DSN.
+- If no tables show up for you to select, it might be because you did not choose the Database to connect to (see Section 5.3, “Configuring a Connector/ODBC DSN on Windows” for details), or choose a Database when you log in to the DSN. to connect to when you defined or logged in to the DSN.
+Reconfigure the DSN and specify the

-6. If Microsoft Access is unable to determine the unique record identifier for a table automatically, it will ask you to choose a column (or a combination of columns) to be used to uniquely identify each row from the source table.
-Select the column[s] to use and click OK.
+- If Microsoft Access is unable to determine the unique record identifier for a table automatically, it will ask you to choose a column (or a combination of columns) to be used to uniquely identify each row from the source table.
+Select the column[s] to use and click .

 Once the process has been completed, you can build interfaces and queries to the linked tables just as you would for any Access database.